 Reports

-- Together with NewBees, we conducted action research with 75 Ukrainian households.
+- Together with NewBees, we conducted action research among 75 Ukrainian households.
 By supporting them, we learned lessons for the larger group of people from Ukraine and newcomers who do need to integrate.
 These insights will be shared in a report in early 2024.